srogers202/template-loader-lcov-fix/README.md

 - [License](#license)

 ## Use
-To use this template, install it and integrate it into your code coverage publishing pipeline.
+To use this module, install it and integrate it into your code coverage publishing pipeline.

 See the gulpfile for tasks related to building the module.